 The nominating and corporate governance committee may use a third party search firm in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
+In any formal broad search for director candidates, the nominating and corporate governance committee shall be expected to include, and shall direct any search firm engaged for such purpose to include, women and racially/ethnically diverse candidates in the initial pool from which candidates are selected.

-At the Annual Meeting, stockholders will be asked to consider the election of Dr. Dixon who has been nominated for election as a director for the first time.
-Dr. Dixon was appointed to the board in 2020.
-She was initially recommended by the nominating and corporate governance committee.
+At the Annual Meeting, stockholders will be asked to consider the election of Ms. Bain and Dr. Smaldone Alsup who have each been nominated for election as a director for the first time.
+Ms. Bain was appointed to the board in 2020 and Dr. Smaldone Alsup was appointed to the board in 2019.
+They were each initially recommended by the nominating and corporate governance committee.